The 2021 Evidence and Implementation Summit was held online March 30 - 31.

 Bringing together evidence, implementation, policy, and politics:

 Towards a better future for all

-We anticipate more than 500 local and global policy makers, practitioners, organisational leaders, researchers, implementation scientists, intermediaries and funders will attend, and build upon the success of previous conferences in advancing the evidence and implementation movement.
-Expect to come away with new perspectives, contacts and tools with which to approach your research policy and practice challenges.
+Local and global policy makers, practitioners, organisational leaders, researchers, implementation scientists, intermediaries and funders attended online, and built upon the success of previous Summits in advancing the evidence and implementation movement.
+The Summit delivered new perspectives, contacts and tools, enabling those who attended to update their approaches to their research, policy and practice challenges.

 Established in 1958, Monash University is consistently ranked among the leading universities in the world.
 We are committed to generating high quality evidence with real-world application, and facilitating its translation and implementation in Australia and internationally.
 Monash's School of Primary and Allied Health Care is co-sponsoring this year’s conference.

 The Centre for Evidence and Implementation (CEI) uses the best evidence in practice and policy to improve the lives of children and families facing adversity.
 They work with researchers, policymakers, organisational leaders and practitioners to strengthen programs and policies through science-based innovation.
 With partnerships extending around the globe, CEI is advancing the use of evidence in programs and policy across education, human services and international development.